Guide to Sources in Education

 The Big Book of Special Education Resources.
 2nd ed.
 2015.

-This diverse resource contains many different types of information, such as lesson plans, address and phone numbers to federal agencies, and lists of books, videos, and journals about topics in special education.
+This diverse resource contains many different types of information, such as lesson plans, addresses and phone numbers for federal agencies, and lists of books, videos, and journals about topics in special education.

 The Complete Learning Disabilities Directory.
-19th ed.
-2015.
+20th ed.
+2017.
+(Main Stacks)

-Provides information on how to deal with learning disabilities of all types.
-Discusses what to look for in diagnosing a learning disability and treatment options.
-It features a Glossary, Geographical, Subject, and Name indexes, and multiple resources ranging from programs, media, schools, and government agencies.
+Provides information about learning disabilities of all types, as well as discusses what to what to look for in diagnosing a learning disability and treatment options.
+It features a glossary, geographical, subject, and name indexes, and multiple resources ranging from programs, media, schools, and government agencies.

 Directory of Curriculum Materials Centers.
 7th ed.
 2015. (online)

 Guide to curriculum centers, laboratories, libraries, and collections in the United States and Canada that support professional programs in teacher education.
 Entries are organized by state and include addresses, telephone numbers, email addresses, and collection information for each center.
-Institution index provided.
+An institution index is also provided.

 Europa World of Learning.
 2006-. (online)

-Arranged alphabetically by country, this guide lists learned societies, research institutions, libraries, museums, universities and other institutions of higher education.
+Arranged alphabetically by country, institution, and subject, this guide contains full directory details for learned societies, research institutes, libraries, archives, museums, art galleries, universities, colleges, and other institutions of higher education.